For as long as anyone can remember kiwis have been hunting big game successfully without camo, think swannies and bushshirts…

 Tahr & Chamois

-These guys are effectively goats and see almost the full spectrum of colors as well as having very sharp eyesight.
+Tahr effectively have vision similar to that of a goat, and chamois much like an antelope.
+So these guys see almost the full spectrum of colors as well as having very sharp eyesight.
 Chamois in particular are renowned for how far off they can pick you out and bust you, some people say 800 meters or more.
 Think how many times you’ve had a Cham or Tahr whistle at you before you’ve even seen it, often it can still take ages to spot them even with them whistling at you.
 It’s because of the crazy detail in their vision that they can pick you out like this.

 There's plenty of published studies about animal eyesight and the effectiveness of camouflage if you can be bothered looking.
 But at the end of the day, a camo pattern is certainly upping your chances of remaining undetected.
 But if you’re not hunting smart with the wind, terrain, timing etc etc etc. Then it’s all going to make no odds, except for getting a laugh in the pub that is.